Stage 2 Mesothelioma

 The Beginning of Metastasis

 Stage 2 mesothelioma is still localized to the area in which it originated from.
 Although it hasn’t spread to other organs, there has been minor metastasis to the lymph nodes.
-Patients at this stage are still candidates for aggressive treatment options that can improve their life expectancy.

 Stage 2 Treatment Options